23rd August, 2018

 If our company or substantially all of our assets are acquired, or in the event of a merger or bankruptcy, information about you and/or information you provide to SMARTe may be among the transferred assets.
 You will be notified via email and/or a prominent notice on our Site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.

+In cases of onward transfers of data, received pursuant to the EU-U.S. and Swiss-U.S. Privacy Shield, SMARTe, Inc. is potentially liable.
 If you register for a SMARTe event with a third-party speaker, your information will generally be shared with the speaker.